isabella232/journeys.en/help/using/functions/functioninlastdays.md

 # inLastDays {#inLastDays}

-Function defining if a given date or dateTime is between now and now - delta days.
+Returns true if a given date or dateTime is between now and now - delta days.

 ## Category